vippsas/vipps-developers/test-environment.md

 [Status page](./developer-resources/status-pages.md)
 for the test environment with details.

+### Using an emulator

-If you use an emulator, and not the native apps installed on a phone, you may experience problems - including having to log in "from scratch" every time you start Vipps in the emulator.
+If you use an app emulator, and not the native apps installed on a real phone, you may experience problems - including having to log in "from scratch" every time you start Vipps in the emulator.